Changes to course of study

 Detailed below are different scenarios related to change of studies:

 Adding an integral work placement or study abroad year to your course and this extends your course end date

 If your course end date is extended because you have added a Year in Industry or Study Abroad year to your programme, you can make a new Student Visa application from within the UK in order to obtain a visa to cover the remainder of your studies.
 You can make the visa application at any point prior to your current visa expiring but not during the work placement (so either before your placement starts or once it has finished).
 See our guidance on preparing for a visa application in the UK.

 Students moving from BEng / BSc to MEng / MSci

-If you commenced a Bachelor degree and you now want to progress to an undergraduate Master’s degree and need additional time on your visa for the Masters year, you will need to make a new Tier 4 application.
+If you commenced a Bachelor degree and you now want to progress to an undergraduate Master’s degree and need additional time on your visa for the Masters year, you will need to make a new Student Visa application.
 You can make the application in the UK.
-When you make the application depends on when your current visa was issued.

 You should also check if the Undergraduate Masters programme requires you to hold ATAS clearance.
 See http://www.imperial.ac.uk/study/international-students/visas-and-immigration/atas/ for more information.
 You should obtain ATAS clearance in advance of making a Tier 4 application.